Director of The Motor House Arts CIC

-Member of the All Party Parliamentary Group on Art, Craft and Design in Education
+Member of the Art, Craft & Design in Education APPG

 Companion of The Guild of St George